-Artistic Director and CEO of Fio and recently directed Fio’s productions of Swarm and The Mountaintop.
-He is former Creative Associate for National Theatre Wales and has worked with a range of organisations including Contact Theatre, Theatre Royal Stratford East, The Almeida, RSC and The National.
-He is a visiting lecturer at University of East London and has guest lectured at various other institutions.
-He is also a National Advisor to Arts Council Wales and is Vice Chair of Youth Arts Network Cymru.
-Abdul is a Clore Cultural Leadership Fellow (2013-14) and has sat on the steering group of the National Alliance for Arts in the Criminal Justice System.
+As Artistic Director of Fio, which he founded in 2005, Abdul was also recently appointed a member of the Arts and Creative Economy Advisory group at the British Council in 2018.
+He is former Creative Associate for National Theatre Wales, working with a range of organisations including Contact Theatre, Theatre Royal Stratford East, The Almeida, RSC and The National.
+He is a visiting lecturer at University of East London and has guest lectured at various other institutions, as well as being a National Advisor to Arts Council Wales and Vice Chair of Youth Arts Network Cymru.
+Abdul is also a Core Cultural Leadership Fellow (2013-14), as well as previously sitting on the steering group of the National Alliance for Arts in the Criminal Justice System.

 Edward Wood (Chair)